Tax Applicability for Artists and Social Media Influencers in UAE

 • If the consideration is entirely or partly non-monetary, the value of supply is the monetary part plus the market value of the non-monetary part, less the VAT amount.

-• If the person supplying the products to the artist or influencer in UAE is registered for VAT, they are required to account for VAT on the supply of goods.
+• If the person supplying the products to the artist or influencer in the UAE is registered for VAT, they are required to account for VAT on the supply of goods.

-The FTA bulletin on VAT on artists and social media influencers in UAE also clarifies that, even if an individual holds 100% shares in a company, they are still considered distinct from the company and are only responsible to account VAT on their personal supplies.
+Due to the complexity of the barter system (goods and services), FTA suggests that the VAT implications of such supplies are to be assessed on a transaction-by-transaction basis.
+The FTA bulletin on VAT on artists and social media influencers in the UAE also clarifies that, even if an individual holds 100% shares in a company, they are still considered distinct from the company and are only responsible for accounting for VAT on their supplies.
 Similarly, a company is required to account for VAT only on the services or supplies made by the company and not the individual.
+In cases where the artists or social media influencers have an agent who acts between them and their clients, the FTA asserts that the VAT obligation for the artists and influencers depends on whose name the agent is acting on.
+Professionals specialising in tax can help influencers understand their tax obligations and optimise tax positioning.
+If influencers do not register for VAT by the deadline, they may incur a penalty of AED 20,000.
+Accordingly:

-• If the agent acts between the artists or social media influencer and the client on behalf of or in the name of the artist or social media influencer, the artist or the influencer is accountable for VAT
+• If the agent acts between the artists or social media influencer and the client on behalf of or in the name of the artist or media influencer, the artist or the influencer is accountable for VAT

-• If the agent acts between the artist or social influencer and the client in their own name and contracts with the artist or social media influencer in one hand, and with the clients on the other hand the artists or influencer is obliged to account for VAT on the amount charged to the agent, while the agent is obliged to account for the VAT on the amount charged to the client.
+• If the agent acts between the artist or social influencer and the client in their name and contracts with the artist or social media influencer in one hand, and with the clients on the other hand the artists or influencer is obliged to account for VAT on the amount charged to the agent, while the agent is obliged to account for the VAT on the amount charged to the client.

 If an Artist or Social Media Influencer contracts with a UAE-based company to provide advertising services outside the UAE, the service would attract standard VAT at 5% even if the advertising service is performed outside the UAE.